yufree/OSSpRe/README.md

 metaall.csv: metabolomics m/z-ccs annotation database from Metlin.

+helper.r: script for function used in the workflow.

 ccs_to_one_over_k0.cpp: script to convert ccs value to 1/k0 with required dll/so file.

 one_over_k0_to_css.cpp: script to convert 1/k0 to ccs value with required dll/so file.